EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/index.md

     Select auth provider:
     ```

-All SHS VMs with the project kubeconfig file downloaded can access the SHS GPU Cluster using the kubectl command line tool.
+All user accounts with the project kubeconfig file downloaded can access the SHS GPU Cluster using the kubectl command line tool.

-A quick check to see if a VM has access to the SHS GPU Cluster can be completed by typing `kubectl -n <project-namespace> get jobs` into the command line.
+A quick check to see if a user has access to the SHS GPU Cluster can be completed by typing `kubectl -n <project-namespace> get jobs` into the command line.

 If this is the first time you have connected to the GPU Cluster the response should be `No resources found in <project-namespace> namespace`.